Our natural inclination is to want to organize someone else or dive deep into organizing our "passions."

 I am totally cool with that, but over time I want you to get down to 1-3 passion projects.
 You can't be passionate about everything...

-In 2017, I am going to dive deep into organizing passion projects.
+In 2017, I am going to dive deep into organizing these projects.
 For now, focus on decluttering and organizing any non-passion project space in your home.

 Come join the discussion over on Facebook and tell me what are the passion projects that you (and your family members) have.